-Need a Homeowners Insurance comparison in the Carolinas?
+Need a Homeowners Insurance comparison in Charlotte?

-Regardless of where you live, homeowners insurance is one of the most important insurance policies you could ever own.
+Regardless of whether you live in Charlotte or any other part of North Carolina, homeowners insurance is one of the most important insurance policies you could ever own.

 Common Homeowners Insurance Coverages

 These are some common coverages you typically see on a policy:

 Dwelling — this is the portion of your policy that covers the actual structure (main house).
 The cost to replace your home can fluctuate from time to time based on the cost of raw material and labor, and of course, supply and demand.

 We’ll run a replacement cost analysis on your home to see how much it would actually cost if the worst happened and you had to rebuild.

 Other Structures — this covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
 Usually this coverage is 10% of whatever your Dwelling limit is, but can be increased if you need more coverage.

 Personal Property — this covers all of your personal belongings like clothing, furniture, electronics, and appliances.
 Basically anything that would fall out of your house if you turned it upside down and shook out the contents.